 Ever had that sick feeling in the pit of your stomach when the solitary suitcase left on the carousel isn’t yours?
 The other passengers have left to start their adventure, holiday, or business trip – and one of them has taken your case with them…

-This happened to me two weeks ago.
+This has happened to me.
 I’d have understood if my case hadn’t been twice the size and weight of the abandoned one or if it hadn’t had a striking blue and red label on the handle.
 But it was, it did, and my heart sank.

 So what to do?
-My partner dashed through to see if he could catch the culprit before they left the airport.
+Hubby dashed through to see if he could catch the culprit before they left the airport.
 I headed for the lost luggage desk, baggage receipt at the ready.

 If I hadn’t taken the name from the other suitcase I don’t think I’d have seen my luggage again and I’ll never be sure if it was taken deliberately or was a genuine error.
 However, here’s some tips on how to avoid losing your luggage:-